What does fact checked mean?

 The information contained on this site is for informational purposes only, and should not be used as a substitute for the advice of a professional health care provider.
 Please check with the appropriate physician regarding health questions and concerns.
 Although we strive to deliver accurate and up-to-date information, no guarantee to that effect is made.

-With its fluffy texture, popcorn makes for a satisfying snack that's naturally fat- and sodium-free.
-Popcorn is produced from zea mays, a type of corn that has a thin enough outer hull to allow for the corn to pop when heated.
-Like other starchy vegetables, popcorn is a rich source of carbohydrates.
+With its fluffy texture, popcorn makes for a satisfying snack that's naturally fat- and sodium-free 4.
+Popcorn is produced from zea mays, a type of corn that has a thin enough outer hull to allow for the corn to pop when heated 3.
+Like other starchy vegetables, popcorn is a rich source of carbohydrates 2.

 Starches are a white chemical that all plants naturally produce.
-As a polysaccharide, starches, which are a type of carbohydrate, break down into glucose in the body, which provides fuel for your body’s activities and is especially important for brain function.
 A 1-cup serving of popcorn has 6.2 grams of carbohydrate, which becomes glucose in your body after it is digested.

 Popcorn contains type one resistant starch, which is found in the cell walls of plants.
 It's present in seeds, beans and grains, including corn.
 As its name implies, resistant starch resists digestion, so it passes through to your gut primarily undigested, providing a source of nutrition for the healthy bacteria that lives in your digestive tract.
 In addition to providing fuel for your gut's bacteria, resistant starch may also help keep your insulin levels steady, reducing spikes in blood sugar.